Chart Color Schemes

 Wentworthville lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by this data.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-Based on these projections, Wentworthville is forecasted to grow significantly, gaining 4,121 persons by 2041 and reflecting a total gain of 23.4% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Projected demographic shifts indicate significant population increase, with the Wentworthville SA2 expected to grow by 4,085 persons to 2041, reflecting an 18.9% gain over the 17-year period.

 Frequently Asked Questions - Population